Built for agents. Built for humans.

 an LLM can actually drive.

-DieselEngine is a single-binary backend that bundles PostgreSQL-backed tables, a virtual filesystem, HTTP + WebSocket routing, a GraalVM JavaScript runtime, cron jobs, and a Chrome-DevTools debugger.
+DieselEngine is a single-binary backend that bundles PostgreSQL-backed tables, a virtual filesystem, HTTP + WebSocket routing, a GraalVM JavaScript runtime, cron jobs, a Chrome-DevTools debugger, a frontend build pipeline, and an AI copilot with code completion.

-Humans write scripts and design systems.
-Agents ship features.
+Humans write scripts, chat with the agent, and design systems.
+Agents ship features, ask clarifying questions, and split big ideas into tasks.
 They share the same filesystem, the same database, the same running process — no handoff, no glue.

 Drop a Kanban card.
-Get a deployed endpoint.
+Split it into tasks.
+Get deployed endpoints.

 DieselEngine // one JAR